EmilCodes/ForceOpen/README.md

 # forceopen
 A chrome extension that removes ?forcedownload=1 from URLs.

-Originally designed and currently works for the domains listed below:
+Currently works for the domains listed below:

 * moodle.org